 1. Choosing the wrong lawyer

-Your attorney is a necessary component to your future.
+Your attorney is a necessary component of your future.
 They are there to get you through the divorce process and do what they can for your future, depending on the specific facts and circumstances of your case.

 This is why choosing the wrong lawyer can be so detrimental.